2110521-2563-1-Software-Architecture/softarch-hansaa-assignment-1/README.md

 | Add a Book     | `client.insert(book, function(error, empty) {printResponse(error, empty);});`| `` axios.post(`${BASE_URL}/books`, {id,title,author,}).then((res) => console.log(res.data));}; `` |
 | Remove a Book  | `client.delete({ id: parseInt(id) }, function(error, empty) {printResponse(error, empty);});` | `` axios.delete(`${BASE_URL}/books/${id}`).then((res) => console.log(res.data));}; ``|

-## What are the main differences between REST API and gRPC?
+## The main differences between REST API and gRPC

 Overall, the efficiency of gRPC is higher than that of REST due to several differences in their feature implementations such as protocol (HTTP2 vs HTTP1.1), payload(Protobuf vs JSON), API contract (Strict vs Loose)etc. However, for specific cases in which browser support is mandatory or only small payloads are required to be sent through multiple, simultaneous client-server calls, REST outperforms gRPC.

 ## What is the benefits of introduce interface in front of the gRPC and REST API of the book services?

-Based on the introduced interface, compare how to call the methods based on gRPC and REST API side-by-side, e.g. in a table format as shown below.
+## Comparision between calling the methods based on gRPC and REST API based on the introduced interface

 | Functions | gRPC | Rest |
 | ------------- |:-------------| :-----|
 | List All Books|`node client.js list`|`node client.js list`|